Is Southwest a good airline? The pros and cons of flying Southwest Airlines

 The first Southwest flight was not until June 18, 1971, when service began from Love Field in Dallas, to San Antonio and Houston, as first envisioned.
 Today, the airline's declared purpose is "to connect people to what's important in their lives through friendly, reliable, and low-cost air travel."

 The carrier's promise of low-cost travel largely holds true today.
-Southwest Airlines is also ranked highly for safety and customer service, as well as a generous baggage allowance (carry-on and checked luggage).
-Here are many positive aspects of flying with Southwest:
+Southwest Airlines is also ranked highly for safety and customer service, as well as a generous baggage allowance (with new restrictions coming in, however).
+Here are some of the documented positives.

 1. Affordable flights